Spring Cleanup Doesn’t Have To Be Daunting

 - Clean the garage door and remove the cobwebs to have a clean exterior

-Spring cleaning can be daunting, but there are so many rewards to getting it done.
+Spring cleanup can be daunting, but there are so many rewards to getting it done.
 Having a clean home is always a satisfying feeling and giving your home a face lift after a harsh winter is a great reward.